roboticslab-uc3m/jr3-mbed-firmware/README.md

 - Synchronous ("start sync" command): per the CiA 402 standard (a.k.a.
 CANopen), a SYNC message is broadcast over the CAN network by a producer node so that consumers act upon (e.g. send sensor data, accept motion commands).
 As soon as the incoming SYNC message is processed, the Mbed will send the latest force and moment data in return.
 - Asynchronous ("start async" command): an additional thread is spawned to query latest forces and moments at the specified fixed rate (tested at 1 ms).

-An initial offset is substracted from the decoupled sensor data.
-To calibrate the sensor again (i.e. set the latest measurements as the new zero), the "zero offsets" command can be issued at any time.
+The sensor is **not** calibrated by default.
+Use the "zero offsets" command to capture the current offset and substract it from subsequent filtered results.
+This command can be issued at any time.

 It is highly recommended to enable raw data filtering by specifying the desired cutoff frequency to either start command.
 This firmware implements a simple first-order low-pass IIR filter, also known as an exponential moving average (see [Wikipedia article](https://w.wiki/7Er6)).
 Its cutoff frequency can be modified through the "set filter" command.

 Outgoing force and moment data requires post-processing on the receiver's side.
 These signed integer values should be multiplied by the corresponding full scale and divided by a factor of 16384 (=2^14) for forces and 16384\*10 for moments.
 The resulting values will be expressed in Newtons and Newton*meters, respectively.
+Use the "get full scales" command to query the sensor full scales.

 ## Configuration